Greg-T8/Notebook/topics/services/azure_automation/practical-automation-with-powershell/ch6-making-adaptable-automations/index.md

 ```

 ## Building Data-Driven Functions
 The author provides an example of using registry checks to convert a PowerShell object into a JSON file.
+Use the JSON validator site at [jsonlint.com](https://jsonlint.com/) to validate JSON syntax.

 **Creating JSON**
 ```powershell